AlgebraicJulia/Catlab.jl/docs/src/devdocs/style.md

 There are two ways of joining words together without spaces that are in use across AlgebraicJulia.

-The first way is UpperCamelCase.
-In UpperCamelCase, each word is capitalized, and then joined together without a separating character.
+1. UpperCamelCase, in which each word is capitalized, and then joined together without a separating character.

-The second way is lower\_snake\_case.
-In lower\_snake\_case, each word is lowercase, and then joined together with underscores.
-The use of uppercase acronyms in lower\_snake\_case is tolerable, but not preferred.
+2. lower\_snake\_case, in which each word is lowercase, and then joined together with underscores.
+The use of uppercase acronyms in lower\_snake\_case is tolerable but discouraged.

 Occasionally, it is also acceptable to join lowercase words together without underscores, e.g., `setindex!` instead of `set_index!`; judgement about readability and consistency should be used when making the decision to use underscores or not.

-Here are some example of names that are not consistent with the AlgebraicJulia style.
+Here are some example of names that are **not** consistent with the AlgebraicJulia style.

 - `camelCase`
 - `UpperCamel_and_snake`